amalacki/angular-rrfrke/README.md

 This project was built with the following technologies:

-Angular 12
+Angular 12,
-TypeScript
+TypeScript,
-HTML/CSS
+HTML/CSS,
-Bootstrap
+Bootstrap,
-Firebase (for authentication and database storage)
+Firebase (for authentication and database storage).

 ## Contributing